Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Applications

 For simplicity we will just consider the representation varieties without parabolic data.
 As any commutator $[g_1, g_2]$ in $\U_3$ has ones on the diagonal, we only need to consider the conjugacy classes of such elements in order to compute the classes of representation varieties $\mathfrak{X}_{\U_3}(\Sigma_g)$.
 There are five such conjugacy classes are given by

 with representatives given by

-Hence, we obtain maps $\pi_i : \mathcal{C}_i \to C_i$ mapping each conjugacy class to the space of orbits under conjugaction.
+Hence, we obtain maps $\pi_i\colon \mathcal{C}_i \to C_i$ mapping each conjugacy class to the space of orbits under conjugaction.
 In this case, there is only one orbit for each conjugacy class, hence all the $C_i$ are points.
 Technically one should stratify $G \backslash \cup_i \mathcal{C}_i$ as well, but as everything happens over $\cup_i \mathcal{C}_i$ we omit this.
-We are ready to prove Lemma \ref{lem:constant} for $\U_3$.
+To obtain a reduction of the TQFT for $G = \U_3$ with the above stratification, let us show that condition~(iv) of Proposition~\ref{prop:conditions_for_reduction_TQFT} holds.